-With the websites online tools, teachers can create and save their own collections of documents to teach local and national history.
-For example, they can create their own online slideshows to illustrate Maine history in the classroom, or students can create online projects and email them to teachers or fellow students as class projects.
+With a free and private account, educators and students can begin to appreciate the depth and breadth of Maine Memory by using the Album Tool to create and save their own collections of images and documents to teach local and national history.
+Students can create their own online slideshows to illustrate Maine history in the classroom, and email them to teachers, fellow students, and parents as class projects.